Folha de S.Paulo: Pluralism and leadership

-The episode has also caused an internal crisis.
+The episode also caused an internal crisis.
 One week later, the newspaper suspended its editorials.
 Later that same year, Cláudio Abramo lost his position as newsroom head, and Folha would only claim back a more avowedly political stance, instead of the uncritical "neutrality" adopted when editorials were suspended, late in 1973.

 More innovative than its competitor, Folha started to gain hold of the middle classes that were growing under the Brazilian "economic miracle", and became the newspaper of choice for young people and women.
 At the same time, it put effort into news areas that were not well covered in Brazil up to that time, like business news, sports, education and services.
 Folha supported the concept of a political opening and opened its pages to all opinion trends, and its news coverage adopted a more critical stance.

-Frias believed in an editorial policy nonpartisan and pluralistic, able to offer the widest range of views about any subject, and he found a skilled collaborator in Cláudio Abramo, the newspaper's editorial director from 1965 to 1973, followed by Ruy Lopes (1972–73) and Boris Casoy (1974-1976).
+Frias believed in a nonpartisan and pluralistic editorial policy, able to offer the widest range of views about any subject, and he found a skilled collaborator in Cláudio Abramo, the newspaper's editorial director from 1965 to 1973, followed by Ruy Lopes (1972–73) and Boris Casoy (1974–1976).

 Abramo took over once again in 1976/77, but then a crisis caused by an attempted military coup against President Ernesto Geisel led Frias to bring back Casoy.
 Abramo reformulated the newspaper and led the first of many graphic reforms that would follow, in 1976; he hired columnists such as Janio de Freitas, Paulo Francis, Tarso de Castro, Glauber Rocha, Flavio Rangel, Alberto Dines, Mino Carta, Osvaldo Peralva, Luiz Alberto Bahia and Fernando Henrique Cardoso.
 Folha became one of the main forums for public debate in Brazil.
 Contrary to some expectations, this editorial posture was preserved and developed by Casoy during his tenure (1977-1984).
 In 1983/1984, Folha was the main bastion for the Diretas Já movement, an attempt to change the voting system adopted for presidential selection, from a Congressional vote to direct popular voting.

 In 1984, Otavio Frias Filho became the editorial director, systematizing and developing the newspaper's experiences during the political opening and Diretas Já.
 A series of documents circulated periodically, defining the newspaper's editorial project as part of the so-called Projeto Folha, implemented in the newsroom under the supervision of Carlos Eduardo Lins da Silva and Caio Túlio Costa.
 The guidelines for Projeto Folha require critical, nonpartisan and pluralistic news coverage.
 Those principles also guide the Newsroom Manual, first released in 1984 and updated several times later on.
 More than a style guide, it serves as a guide to the rules and commitments Folha works under.
 It was the first publication of its kind to be made available to the general public.